meely-ai/adase-api/README.md

 - `social` includes social platforms and blogs
 - `corp` covers corporate communication as company newsrooms and regulatory filings
 - `avg` is a weighted average of all
+### API rate limit
+All endpoints have set limit on API calls per minute, by default 10 calls  / min.

 ### In case you don't have yet the credentials, you can [sign up for free](https://adalytica.io/signup)
 - Data available since January 1, 2006
 - Easy way to explore or backtest
 - In a trial version data lags 24-hours
 - Probably something else?
 Hopefully this data could inspire for some innovative solutions to your problem

 You can follow us on [LinkedIn](https://www.linkedin.com/company/alpha-data-analytics/)

+### Questions?
+For package questions, rate limit or feedback you can reach out to info@adalytica.io